 - (viii) in the premises, the contribution made by the Monsanto employees did not amount to authorship. - 28.
-In answer to paragraph 28, it: - (a) admits that the paper by Keith R. Solomon titled 'Glyphosate in the general population and in applicators: a critical review of studies on exposures' published in the journal Critical Reviews in Toxicology, described in paragraph 28 of the Applicant's Reply (Solomon 2016 Paper) does not name Monsanto employees as authors of the paper; - (b) otherwise denies paragraph 28; - (c) says further that: - subject to production of the Solomon 2016 Paper, and reference at trial to its full terms and effect, the Solomon 2016 Paper stated, among other things, that: 'Based on the current RfDs [current reference doses] and ADIs [acceptable daily intakes], there is no hazard and no intolerable risk from exposure to glyphosate via its normal use in agriculture and management of weeds in landscapes'; - (ii) it refers to and repeats paragraph 25(c) with respect to the Intertek Consulting Agreement; - (iii) employees of Monsanto provided access to reports from exposure studies for glyphosate in applicators and clarification on some of the methods used in those studies; - (iv) it would have been inappropriate for the Solomon 2016 Paper to name Monsanto employees as authors of the paper because according to the authorship requirements as set forth by Taylor & Francis (the company that published this article in the journal Critical Reviews in Toxicology) authorship should be limited to those who have made 'a significant contribution' to the 'research conception or design, acquisition of data, analysis and interpretation or in all these areas.'
+In answer to paragraph 28: - (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it admits that the paper by Keith R. Solomon titled 'Glyphosate in the general population and in applicators: a critical review of studies on exposures' published in the journal Critical Reviews in Toxicology, described in paragraph 28 of the Applicant's Reply (Solomon 2016 Paper) does not name Monsanto employees as authors of the paper; - (c) it otherwise does not know and cannot admit the allegations in paragraph 28; and - (d) insofar as the allegations made in paragraph 28 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) it says further that: - subject to production of the Solomon 2016 Paper, and reference at trial to its full terms and effect, the Solomon 2016 Paper stated, among other things, that: 'Based on the current RfDs [current reference doses] and ADIs [acceptable daily intakes], there is no hazard and no intolerable risk from exposure to glyphosate via its normal use in agriculture and management of weeds in landscapes'; - (ii) it refers to and repeats paragraph 25(c) with respect to the Intertek Consulting Agreement; - (iii) employees of Monsanto provided access to reports from exposure studies for glyphosate in applicators and clarification on some of the methods used in those studies; - (iv) it would have been inappropriate for the Solomon 2016 Paper to nameMonsanto employees as authors of the paper because according to the authorship requirements as set forth by Taylor & Francis (the company that published this article in the journal Critical Reviews in Toxicology) authorship should be limited to those who have made 'a significant contribution' to the 'research conception or design, acquisition of data, analysis and interpretation or in all these areas.'